 Looking ahead: September 2024 arrangements: the university has been accredited to deliver the Qualified Teacher Status course by the UK government.

 The Prep Postgraduate Certificate in Education with QTS is a training course tailored to teachers in preparatory schools (ages 7 to 14) in England.
-You must be employed as a teacher in a preparatory school and be teaching within four consecutive school years to pupils aged 7-14 and across two Key Stages for a minimum of 50% of a full timetable.
+You must be employed as a teacher in a preparatory school and be teaching within four consecutive school years to pupils aged 7-14 for a minimum of 50% of a full timetable.
 A requirement of this course is that you should have some involvement with Key Stage 3 (age 11-14) either in your school or in the second school placement.

 Trainees will be expected to undertake a teaching placement in a second school which must be a state school.
 The duration of this teaching placement is determined upon the interview and is usually 15 days.